A Positional Coordinate for the Standard Genetic Code

 Analysis

-Calculate coordinate addresses and distances for genetic variants.
+Calculate coordinate addresses and distances for codons and variants.
 Batch processing supported.
-Pathogenic mutations average ΔCA=17.3 vs benign at 8.1.
+The coordinate is descriptive, not a predictor of pathogenicity.

 Open Tool